Amasio Valence

 Amasio Valence (born 12 May 1979) is a former rugby sevens player.
 He was born in Nadi, Fiji, but after he first made his break into professional rugby in 2000, he switched allegiances to New Zealand.
 He was hailed as one of the most promising players in the discipline in recent years.
-Valence is the only New Zealander to have won three gold medals in rugby sevens at the Commonwealth Games; in 1998, 2002 and 2006, a testament to his longevity in the game.
+Valence is the only New Zealander to have won three gold medals in rugby sevens at the Commonwealth Games; in 1998, 2002 and 2006.
 He last played for New Zealand in 2008.

+In 2005 he was named to the New Zealand squad for the Dubai sevens.

 While Valence played rugby, his entire family enjoyed soccer, with his older brother, Nikola Raoma being picked for the national side of Fiji in 2002.